Complete guide to the IONITY rapid-charging network

 The IONITY network in Europe

-In November 2021, it was announced the IONITY network is set to include nearly 7,000 points spread over 1,000 locations by 2025 thanks to a €700 million investment.
+In November 2021, it was announced the IONITY network is set to include nearly 7,000 points spread over 1,000 locations by 2025 thanks to a €700 million investment – at the time of writing, there's already around 500 charging locations across the continent, with a total of roughly 2,500 chargers.
 The firm plans to feature between six and 12 points at each new site it opens, while more charging points will be added to its busier existing locations.

 As part of the network expansion, IONITY is also planning to build its own service stations – like Gridserve’s 'Electric Forecourts'.
 CEO Michael Hajesch has unveiled a concept for these, called OASIS (picture above).
 However, there’s been no word yet on where these stations will be located, or when the first will open.

-During 2021, IONITY added ‘Plug and Charge’ functionality to its all chargers in Europe, with the aim of simplifying the charging process.
+In 2021, IONITY added ‘Plug and Charge’ functionality to all of its chargers in Europe, with the aim of simplifying the charging process.
 Instead of getting out your credit or debit card, IONITY chargers are now able to automatically recognise electric cars registered with the scheme once they’re connected.
 The system uses digital certificate authentication to verify the information, and to protect your payment information.

 Drivers are only charged for the electricity used once the charging cable has been disconnected, with the billing process also being automated.
 The list of electric cars compatible with the Plug and Charge service includes the Porsche Taycan, Mercedes EQS and Ford Mustang Mach-E.